 Traditionally, Sahlab is topped with a pinch of cinnamon, shredded coconut, crushed pistachio, and maybe even some raisins.

-Make your Meal Even Sweeter with A Tour of Egypt’s Destinations
+Make your Meal Even Sweeter with A Tour of Egypt’s Destinations and the best Egyptian Restaurant

 You can enjoy & try the Egyptian food while discovering the best destinations in Egypt through our Egypt private tours, if you prefer to explore wonderful things by visiting the ancient landmarks in upper Egypt, you can check our Nile cruises and choose your journey.